Stevie Richards: Various promotions (2008–present)

 Other notable Independent appearances included a one-off return to the Steven Richards Right to Censor gimmick where he defeated Jack Hurley at the SCW Fallout in Florida, reuniting the b.W.o once again for a Pro Wrestling Syndicate iPPV in New Jersey, teaming again with Victoria for Tommy Dreamer's House of Hardcore promotion at "HOH 3" and main-eventing as the titular star of Canada Wrestling Elite's "Stevie Night Heat" event.
 Richards challenged Drew Galloway unsuccessfully for EVOLVE Championship in Nebraska on September 9, 2014.
 On November 16, 2014, at House of Hardcore VII, Richards defeated Danny Doring.

 On September 4, 2015, Richards, Da Blue Guy, and Hollywood Nova reunited as the Blue World Order for Chikara's 2015 King of Trios tournament.
 They were eliminated from the tournament in their first-round match by the Devastation Corporation (Blaster McMassive, Flex Rumblecrunch and Max Smashmaster).

-On May 28, 2016, in Louisiana, Richards successfully defeated Curt Matthews to capture the WildKat Revolution Championship.
+On May 28, 2016, in Louisiana, Richards defeated Curt Matthews to capture the WildKat Revolution Championship.
 Richards retained the title over Matthews in a rematch on July 23, 2016.
 He retained again over Bob Holly on September 10, 2016.
 Following his defense, Richards was offered the opportunity from Teddy Long to vacate the Revolution Championship and receive a WildKat Heavyweight Championship match in return.
 Richards accepted the offer.
 On November 12, 2016, at the Revolution Rumble event, Richards defeated Heavyweight Champion Bu Ku Dao by pin to capture the championship.
 Richards made his first successful defense the following week in New Orleans, defeating Vordell Walker.

 On July 30, 2016, Richards entered a Metro Pro Wrestling tournament to a new MPW Heavyweight Champion.
 He was eliminated by Mike Sydal when Sydal used Richards' tights for leverage.